nzaman7878/javascript-interview-exercises/README.md

 27 - Rewrite the previous excercise using Promises.

 28 - Use Promises to load multiple images asynchronously and display them on a webpage.

+29 - Rewrite the previous excercise using async/await.